 Safety Considerations

 Safety concerns weigh heavily on parents, though perceptions don't always match realities.
-Many countries perceived as 'less safe' by Americans or Europeans actually have lower crime rates in their family-friendly neighborhoods than typical US or UK suburbs.
-Conversely, some prestigious destinations have pockets of genuine concern.
-Research specific neighborhoods rather than relying on country-level generalizations.
+Many countries perceived as 'less safe' by Americans actually have lower crime rates in their family-friendly neighborhoods than typical US suburbs.
+Research specific neighborhoods rather than relying on country-level generalizations, and weigh traffic safety alongside crime statistics — it's often the bigger real-world risk for young children.

 Our Top Recommendations